gaultier/blog/optimization-tales-cockroachdb-part1.md

 However, some databases (e.g. PostgreSQL) work otherwise: the leaf in the primary index does *not* store the whole row, only the indexed columns, and selecting all columns *would* force an extra fetch, when a column is not part of the index.
 For these databases, we could add a new covering index to make it store the `value` column: `CREATE INDEX idx ON identity_recovery_addresses (identity_id) INCLUDE (value)` to avoid that final extra fetch.
 This would make every `INSERT` a bit more costly because we have to store one extra field, so we would first need to judge if our workload is write-heavy or read-heavy to decide if the tradeoff is worth it.

-Still, with this optimization, we:
+Still, by only querying the column we do need, we:

 - reduce the bytes sent over the network from the database to Kratos
 - reduce the bytes sent over the network from Kratos to the user browser